 When you’re staying on any of the Gili Islands it is really all about island life.
 Everything slows down, there is nothing to rush for, nothing you’re going to miss, you can truly just relax and enjoy the day.
 If you’re someone like me who is terrible at slowing down and is normally trying to fit seventeen activities into a day, Gili T is the ultimate place to visit, as it forces you to relax!

 Take a bike ride around the island, relax by the pool, swim in the ocean and try a little bit of everything.
-You can try lots of water activities on Gili T such as paddle boarding, kayaking, snorkeling and scuba diving.
+You can try lots of water activities on Gili T such as paddle boarding, kayaking, snorkelling and scuba diving.

 The Main Streets of Gili Trawangan